robertklee/AudioEffectsProject/README.md

 ## Constraints

 Several constraints were placed on the project by the customer.
-The project required the use of the STM32F4 Discovery board (STM32 board) for digital signal processing (DSP) and logical processing.
+The project required the use of the **STM32F4 Discovery board** (STM32 board) for digital signal processing (DSP) and logical processing.
 The board and all peripherals on the printed circuit board (PCB) must be powered solely by a USB port on a computer.
 USB ports will provide 5 V at 0.1 A for low power devices before handshaking negotiations are required [1].
 The STM32 board must be used to implement pitch shifting and add an echo effect.
 The software must be written in the Eclipse Integrated Development Environment (IDE).
 The PCB must be designed using KiCAD.
 The designed enclosure (see Appendix A) must be designed in SolidWorks.
 The PCB and all components must be RoHS (Restriction of Hazardous Substances) compliant.
 A cost constraint of $150 CAD was decided by the group.

+## Repository Structure

+Source code is provided in `/src`.
+The embedded C program, `main.c`, contains the logic driving all the functionality of the board.
+The code is broken down into the following major components:
+-	Timer-run interrupt service routine to drive the LED 8-by-8 matrix display, as described above
+-	Timer-run interrupt service routine to poll input buttons and pitch shifting potentiometer, as described above
+-	Timer-run interrupt service routine to read ADC audio input, and to output processed data using the DAC
+-	Finite State Machine logic to determine the current state, and to display it on the LED matrix display
+-	LED matrix display backend functions and data, to enable the user to fill the display buffer with up to 10 seconds of images, played at 25 frames per second

+There were three major analog circuits within the **PCB**:
+-	Level shifter circuit: since the input signal is sinusoidal centered at 0 V, and the Analog-to-Digital Converter (ADC) accepts a voltage range from 0 V to 3 V, the input signal must be shifted up.
+-	Digital-to-Analog Converter (DAC) Quantization Error Amelioration Circuit: since the DAC can only output discrete voltages, not a continuous range of voltages, there are a lot of jagged bumps in the signal.
+These arise as high-frequency noise in the signal and are removed with a lowpass filter.
+-	Audio amplification and bandpass filtering prior to output to speaker: the LM386 amplifier was operated with a gain of 20.
+The bandpass filter consists of a DC blocking capacitor and a lowpass filter.

 ## Testing & Validation